zevenet/kube-nftlb/README.md

 ### How to set up annotations

-It is very simple, all we have to do is add it to the configuration file of our service.
+Add them to the configuration file of our Service, in the `metadata.annotations` field.
 Let's see an example:

 ```yaml
 # annotations-service.yaml